alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 ## Abstract

 > As Australia enters the post-pandemic world, we will be forced to make difficult public health and economic choices.
 Our policies currently aim to build a robust public health infrastructure for containment of Covid-19 until a vaccine is available.
 In the event of health capacity breaching, lockdowns are used to suppress the epidemic.
 Recent experiences in Victoria, however, where over 800 people died, despite one of the strictest lockdowns in the world, show that our current policy framework is optimised for neither public health nor economic outcomes.
 In response to these inadequacies, our containment strategies must be further tightened to emulate the surveillance and quarantine approach of Taiwan, South Korea, and other successful nations of Asia.
 Meanwhile, if containment does fail again, we must adopt the targeted restrictions strategies used in Germanic and Scandinavian nations.
-Further lockdowns should be ruled out of consideration in any circumstance as they are generally not the most efficient way to suppress an epidemic, but they are always the most economically impactful.
+Further lockdowns should be ruled out of consideration in any circumstance as they are generally not the most efficient way to suppress an epidemic, but they are always most economically impactful.

 ## Introduction